Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium

 where $\mu_B$ and $\sqrt{s_{NN}}$ are given in GeV.
 Also, the values for $\Omega$ were obtained from the parametrization found in Ref.~\cite{Ayala:2020ndx}

 where $V_N=\frac{4}{3}\pi R^3$.
-The relaxation times for quarks and anti-quarks exhibit overall a decrease as functions of $\sqrt{s_{NN}}$.
-Notice that the relaxation times are smaller for the quark case than for the anti-quark case.
-Also, for the largest impact parameters considered, the relaxation times for the quark case in the energy range considered are smaller than 10 fm, which is the ballpark life-time of the QGP in heavy-ion reactions.
-However, for the anti-quark case, this is true only for energies $\sqrt{s_{NN}}\gtrsim 50$ GeV.
-This indicates that, although quarks are likely to align their spins within the life-time of the QGP, this is not the case for the anti-quarks at least for small collision energies.
+The relaxation times for quarks and antiquarks exhibit overall a decrease as functions of $\sqrt{s_{NN}}$.
+Notice that the relaxation times are smaller for the quark case than for the antiquark case.
+Also, for the largest impact parameters considered, the relaxation times for the quark case in the energy range considered are smaller than 10 fm, which is the ballpark lifetime of the QGP in heavy-ion reactions.
+However, for the antiquark case, this is true only for energies $\sqrt{s_{NN}}\gtrsim 50$ GeV.
+This indicates that, although quarks are likely to align their spins within the lifetime of the QGP, this is not the case for the antiquarks at least for small collision energies.

 Recall that the relaxation time can be used to define the {\it intrinsic polarization} as the probability to polarize the quark spin along the direction of the angular velocity as a function of time.
 When an initial number of particles $N_0$, originally unpolarized, is placed in the rotating medium, the number of particles that remain unpolarized varies as a function of time $t$ as $N=N_0\exp(-t/\tau)$.
 Therefore, the number of particles in the polarized state is given by $N=N_0\left[1-\exp(-t/\tau)\right]$.
 The factor $\left[1-\exp(-t/\tau)\right]$ is therefore the intrinsic polarization.
-Figure~\ref{Pol} shows the intrinsic polarization for quarks ($z$) and anti-quarks ($\bar{z}$), given by
+Figure~\ref{Pol} shows the intrinsic polarization for quarks ($z$) and antiquarks ($\bar{z}$), given by

-as functions of time $t$ for semi-central collisions at an impact parameter $b=8$ fm and a collision energy $\sqrt{s_{NN}}=4$ GeV.
+as functions of time $t$ for semicentral collisions at an impact parameter $b=8$ fm and a collision energy $\sqrt{s_{NN}}=4$ GeV.
 Notice that $z$ approaches 1 faster that $\bar{z}$.